Stieglitz's clouds

 was disappointed with the criticism.

 Coincidentally, in the year his mother was dyeing in the bed.
-From later
+From then

-on Stieglitz got start photographing clouds.
-He left comment for the reason
+on, Stieglitz got start photographing clouds.
+He left a comment for the

-why he started photographing clouds.
-"The things I want to express
+reason why he started photographing clouds.
+"The things I want to

-by photo is not subject matter which only privileged people can touch with,
+express by photo is not subject matter which only privileged people can

-skyline of Manhattan, celebrity's portrait or expensive interior for instance.
+touch with, skyline of Manhattan, celebrity's portrait or expensive interior

+for instance.
 No subject matter's important.
-The things deeper inside is much important.
+The things deeper inside is

-the subject matter exist above all the people, whichever rich or poor,
+and sky?
+Because the subject matter exist above all the people, whichever

-Since then Stieglitz had photographed hundreds of cloud photos until almost
+Since then Stieglitz had photographed hundreds of cloud's photos until

-The integration of the photos is the "Equivalent".
+The integration of the photos is the series "Equivalent".
 Gathering

 from his story, the title means that all the subject matters are equivalent